Milk In Your Coffee - Which Milks Best Enhance Your Brew

 While we could certainly dedicate an entire post (or several, for that matter) to the health benefits of coffee, which include powerful rewards such as reducing your risk of heart disease, stroke, cognitive decline, some cancers, and type 2 diabetes, increasing lifespan, improving liver and immune health, and more, there’s still some coffee drinkers that experience digestive distress as a result of drinking this brew.

-And, researchers have discovered that one health benefit of adding milk to coffee is that this fatty, protein-rich addition makes your brew less acidic.
+And researchers have discovered that one health benefit of adding milk to coffee is that this fatty, protein-rich addition makes your brew less acidic.

 So, as milk reduces your brew’s acidity, this decreases instances of heartburn, indigestion, and acid reflux.